mattissf/highlighter/README.md

 ## Prerequisites

-Made with Pyhton 2.7.5, not sure if it works with Python 3+.
+Made with Python 2.7.5, not sure if it works with Python 3+.

 The shell needs to support ANSI escape sequences.
 All major shells supports it.

+Also, you need to have [Pip](http://www.pip-installer.org/en/latest/) to install Highlighter directly.
+Pip should be found in almost all Python distributions.
+Please refer to your system package manager to install Pip if you haven't.

 ## Installation